RileyC9/EasyGrammar/README.md

 ### 0. Before you start

-- If you have not install [Node.js](https://nodejs.org/en/) on your machine.
+- If you have not installed [Node.js](https://nodejs.org/en/) on your machine.
 You can visit [freeCodeCamp](https://www.freecodecamp.org/news/how-to-install-react-a-step-by-step-guide/) and follow Step 1.
 - You may need to install [npm](https://www.npmjs.com/get-npm) to install all the dependencies.
 - You may need to install [Git](https://github.com/git-guides/install-git) to clone this repo to your local machine.
 - Use your own [OpenAI API key](https://platform.openai.com/docs/overview) to run the project locally.